mercode-org/meros/README.md

 # Weekly meetings

-There are weekly meetings being held over at zoom.
+There are weekly meetings being held over at jitsi.

 [ » Read more ](https://github.com/mercode-org/meros/issues/1)